WHAT WE NEED TO KNOW ABOUT VACCINATION AND TITRE TESTING

 Professor Michael J. Day

-BSc BVMS(Hons) PhD DSc DiplECVP FASM FRCPath FRCVS
+BSc BVMS (Hons) PhD DSc DiplECVP FASM FRCPath FRCVS

 School of Veterinary Sciences, University of Bristol

 The delivery of vaccination to dogs and cats has undergone fundamental change in the past decade.
-In response to questions over vaccine safety, guidelines groups have introduced new vaccination schedules that have been accommodated by vaccine manufacturers introducing products with extended duration of immunity (DOI) and products with fewer antigenic components.
+In response to questions about vaccine safety, guidelines groups have introduced new vaccination schedules that have been accommodated by vaccine manufacturers introducing products with extended duration of immunity (DOI) and products with fewer antigenic components.
 The newest advance in vaccinology is the availability of simple in-practice test kits that demonstrate whether an individual animal has serological evidence of protection.
 These test kits can now inform decision making about vaccination in practice.
 This presentation briefly reviews currently recommended vaccination schedules and focuses on the potential applications for in-house serological testing.

 The WSAVA Vaccination Guidelines as endorsed by BSAVA consider vaccines as CORE or NON-CORE.
 CORE vaccines are those that every dog or cat should receive as they confer protection against diseases that are life threatening or of significant morbidity.
 Even in developed countries, these diseases have not been eliminated and the occurrence of regional outbreaks indicates the important of maintaining herd immunity through vaccination.
 The CORE vaccine-preventable diseases of the dog are those induced by canine distemper virus (CDV), canine parvovirus-2 (CPV) and canine adenovirus-1 (CAV).
 The CORE vaccine-preventable diseases of the cat are those induced by feline parvovirus (FPV), feline calicivirus (FCV) and feline herpesvirus-1 (FHV).
 WSAVA guidelines encourage use of NON-CORE vaccines after making an appropriate benefit-risk analysis tailored to the lifestyle and risk of exposure of the individual pet.
-For that reason, in the UK practitioners generally include vaccines for the prevention of leptospirosis as a CORE canine vaccine and may chose to include feline leukaemia virus (FeLV) vaccines in the CORE feline vaccination schedule.
+For that reason, in the UK practitioners generally include vaccines for the prevention of leptospirosis as a CORE canine vaccine and may chose to include feline leukemia virus (FeLV) vaccines in the CORE feline vaccination schedule.
 Modified live virus (MLV) or ‘infectious’ CORE vaccines should be administered to puppies and kittens from 8 – 9 weeks of age, with a second dose given 3 – 4 weeks later and a final dose between 14 – 16 weeks.
 This change ensures that all pups and kittens can mount at least a primary immune response to vaccination – even when maternally-derived antibody (MDA) persists to 12 weeks of age.
 Pups and kittens should also receive a booster CORE vaccine either 12 months after the final of the early life series, or at 12 months of age.

 Adult dogs and cats should receive MLV CORE vaccines no more frequently than every three years and WSAVA recommendations are also for triennial revaccination with FeLV.
 In the UK, the majority of canine CORE vaccines on the market now carry a licensed 3-year DOI and at least some FPV vaccines are licensed for triennial use.
-NON-CORE or ‘non-infectious’ vaccines other than FeLV must still be given annually to adult animals where these products are incorporated into an individualized vaccination programme.
+NON-CORE or ‘non-infectious’ vaccines other than FeLV must still be given annually to adult animals where these products are incorporated into an individualized vaccination program.

 The over-arching new concept in vaccination is that vaccines be delivered as one component of an ‘annual health check’ consultation that addresses all aspects of the health and well being of the individual animal.
-Vaccination programmes should be tailored to the requirements of the specific pet (individualized medicine) based on thorough assessment of the lifestyle and risk factors of that animal.
+Vaccination programs should be tailored to the requirements of the specific pet (individualized medicine) based on thorough assessment of the lifestyle and risk factors of that animal.
 The majority of UK practitioners will currently administer triennial MLV CORE vaccines to the dog with an annual leptospirosis vaccine.
-Practitioners will also use a triennial programme for feline CORE vaccines, but where an individual cat is perceived as having higher risk for the feline infectious respiratory disease complex, that cat may receive annual FCV and FHV components, which are available as a separate combination product.
+Practitioners will also use a triennial program for feline CORE vaccines, but where an individual cat is perceived as having higher risk for the feline infectious respiratory disease complex, that cat may receive annual FCV and FHV components, which are available as a separate combination product.

 CORRELATES OF PROTECTION

-For licensing studies it is still necessary for animals to be used in experimental challenge studies in which vaccinated animals are challenged with the virulent form of a pathogen some time (e.g. 3 or 4 years) after vaccination to demonstrate either sterilizing immunity (failure of the pathogen to infect) or amelioration of clinical disease (infection occurs but the effects are limited).
+For licensing studies it is still necessary for animals to be used in experimental challenge studies in which vaccinated animals are challenged with the virulent form of a pathogen some time (eg 3 or 4 years) after vaccination to demonstrate either sterilizing immunity (failure of the pathogen to infect) or amelioration of clinical disease (infection occurs but the effects are limited).
 Studies over decades have shown that there are strong correlates of protection in such challenge studies.
 For CDV, CPV, CAV and FPV the presence of serum antibody able to neutralize infectious virus and prevent infection and disease provides an extremely strong correlate of protection.
-This correlation is so strong that it is possible to state that the presence of serum antibody to one of those viruses equates definitively with protective immunity.
-Some regulatory authorities are now beginning to accept seroprotection rather than experimental challenge in modulating licence claims.
+This correlation is so strong that it is possible to state that the presence of serum antibody to one of those viruses definitively equates with protective immunity.
+Some regulatory authorities are now beginning to accept seroprotection rather than experimental challenge in modulating license claims.
 The presence of serum antibody does not, however, provide a correlate of immunity for FCV and FHV protection.
 For respiratory pathogens such as FCV, the presence of mucosal secretory IgA provides a correlate of protection, but it is not possible to measure these antibodies routinely.
 For FHV there is a stronger correlation between protection and cell-mediated immunity (CMI), but again it is difficult to measure CMI on a routine basis.

 GOLD STANDARD TESTS